sbarn-okstate/MLLE/README.md

 # TODO List

 # TODO functional (High Priority)
-- [ ] Create dataset files and update dataset-defaults.js with their information
 - [ ] Animate step-by-step backpropagation at the beginning of training.
 After X seconds, the training should speed up.
 - [ ] Add visual component to neurons that reflect biases
 - [ ] Figure out how to package the webapp